devhelpr/flowrunner-canvas/readme.md

 If it has a custom node which needs to be rendered in the flow..
 - Create tsx file in flowrunner-canvas-core/html-plugins
-- Add component to flowrunner-canvas-core/renderHtmlNode
+- Add component to flowrunner-canvas-core/renderHtmlNode and getNodeInstance
 - Does the component need to be visible in user-uiview? add hasUI to config in config.ts

 ## Create custom task outside flowrunner-canvas-core